District Mission Statement

 The federal law defines a Highly Qualified teacher as one who is: fully certified and/or licensed by the state; holds at least a bachelor’s degree from a four-year institution; and demonstrates competence in each core academic subject area the teacher is assigned to teach.
 The PCSB provides support for this teacher through the development of a plan to complete these requirements by the end of the school year.
 Polk County School District must inform parents attending a Title I school of their right to request information about the professional qualifications of both the teachers and the paraprofessionals who teach and work with their children.
 Additional information is found in the Right to Know Letter.
 English / Spanish / Haitian Creole (PDFs)

 Please stop by one of our Parent Resource Centers, where we have a variety of resources for both parents and students.
-Additional information can also be found on the Parent Informational Resource Center (PIRC) or the Parent University website.
+Additional information can also be found on the Parent Informational Resource Center (PIRC) website.